 How to open an online betting account in Canada

 You’ll need to provide some personal information and may also be asked for a promo code or bonus code.
-However, it’ll only take a few minutes to sign up, and entering the code at that time will make sure you get the best bonus available.
+However, it’ll only take a few minutes to sign up and enter the code to get the best bonus available.

 To deposit money, just choose from the different deposit methods available under the ‘Cashier’ tab on the website or the app.
 Everything from Interac and online banking to payment processors like PayPal should be available.